drasticactions/servo-dotnet/README.md

 The base [dotnet](./src/Servo/) library implements the boilerplate over the ffi library to create the base level controls.

 The [Avalonia](./src/Servo.AvaloniaUI/) library implements those controls for UI.

+## How to build

+Run the build scripts in the root of the repo.
+Use `build.sh` or `build-android.sh` on macOS and Linux, and `build.ps1` on Windows.